gam-210/ALECSIS/DOCUMENTATION.md

 Ultrasonic sensor LV-MaxSonar-EZ3: 29.95 €;

 2 Adafruit Feather nRF52840 boards:  2 x 34,65 €;

 Mini vibration motor 3,5 x 17: about 1 €;

 Arduino switch: 1,33 €;

 2 batteries: 2 x 9,90 €;

 USB wire: 1 €;

 Wires: a few cents;

 Tissue: a few cents;

 Inserts + screws: a few cents;

 PLA for the 3D printing: a few cents.

 Total cost = 125 €

 Without bluetooth the device would have cost approximately 45 € (we would have used a Arduino nano instead of Feather boards)

-**Tips:**
+**Tutorial:**

-Install Adafruit Feather nRF52840 card on Arduino: copy this link in Arduino/Files/Preferences/URL: https://www.adafruit.com/package_adafruit_index.json and then search Adafruit Feather nRF52840 in Tools/Board/ board manager/.
+Install Adafruit Feather nRF52840 card on Arduino: copy this link in Arduino/Files/Preferences/URL: https://www.adafruit.com/package_adafruit_index.json and then search Adafruit Feather nRF52840 in Tools/Board/ board manager/ to install the suited library.

+Put the Peripheral code on one Feather card and the Central code on the other card.

+Make the electronic circuit.

 LV-MaxSonar-EZ3 ultrasonic sensor in PW mode: distance ranges from 18 cm to 320 cm.
 The angle of detection of the sensor is of approximately 20°.

+If it doesn't work, check your components one by one.

+Print the 3D boxes and fix all your components inside.

 The caps of the boxes are held by 2mm screws in 3mm screw inserts.